tyler-radke1/Recipe-Project/readMe.md

 I focused on having a UI where the recipes looked concise, and showed all of the relevant data in a way that was simple but looked nice.
 I also made particular effort to use an MVVM architecture to make sure that concerns were separated and business logic was not done in the UI itself.
 I did this because even in a simple app, it is important to make sure code is written in a way that is testable and easily maintainable.

 # Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
 I spend about 3.5 hours on the project total.
 The bulk of my time was spent on the additonal features, namely the sort function and the search function.
-The search function in particular gave me trouble because SwiftUIs default search bar doesn't enable you to add toolbar items next to it, so I had to implement my own custom searhc bar.
+The search function in particular gave me trouble because SwiftUIs default search bar doesn't enable you to add toolbar items next to it, so I had to implement my own custom search bar.

 # Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
 I initially wanted to have a settings view that enabled the user to easily switch between endpoints with a toggle, and while that worked, it didn't fit in line with the project description.